bcgov/snow-dur-analysis/README.md

 ### Overview

-R code for snow duration analysis and visualisation research project in British Columbia for the past 16 years.
-Moderate Resolution Imaging Sectro-Radiometer (MODIS) snow cover data are obtained from Google Earth Engine and cleaned for R input.
+Series of code with the purpose of utilizing the Moderate Resolution Imaging Spectro-Radiometer (MODIS) M*D10A10 datasets for deriving snow duration metrics over BC during the period 2002 - Present.
+Additional analysis is carried out to explore the influence of major climate modes including the El Nino Southern Oscillation and the Pacific Decadal Oscillation on inter-annual snow cover variability.

 ### Project Status